MattSurabian/go-tls/README.md

 a server TLS cert and the corresponding key.

 ### start
-The start command opens a port and starts listening for incoming connections from clients.
+The start command opens a port and starts listening for incoming connections from clients: `./server start`.
+Any messages it receives will be logged to `STDOUT`.